surya1701/IOTA-website/exampleSite/content/teams/_index.md

 {{</ teams >}}

 {{< teams "Projects" "images/service-1.png">}}
-Project team provide students with a multidisciplinary experience,working in diverse teams to tackle challenging problems and help them in learning new things.The projects team prepares the required documents for the projects. [link](https://examplesite.com)
+Projects team provides students with a multidisciplinary experience,working in diverse teams to tackle challenging problems and help them in learning new things.The projects team is responsible for supervising the projects undertaken by the club. [link](https://examplesite.com)
 {{</ teams >}}

 {{< teams "Review" "images/service-1.png">}}
-Lorem, [link](https://examplesite.com) _ipsum_ dolor sit amet consectetur adipisicing elit.
-Cumque praesentium nisi officiis maiores quia sapiente totam omnis vel sequi corporis ipsa incidunt reprehenderit recusandae maxime perspiciatis iste placeat architecto, mollitia delectus ut ab quibusdam.
+Review Team of IOTA helps to determine the comprehensive evaluation of team in form of Regular Progress Update & valuable remarks for smooth functioning & better growth of each team. [link](https://examplesite.com)
 {{</ teams >}}

 {{< teams "Sessions" "images/service-1.png">}}